boshmaf/notebooks/graph-analysis/README.md

 # Graph-Analysis

-You will learn the basics of graph analysis.
-This is one of pillars of Data and Network Science.
-Graphs are useful mathematical models of entities and their relationships.
-This tutorial uses social networks as one application of graph analysis, and it introduces topics such as connectivity, centrality, and visualization.
+You will learn the basics of graph analysis, which is an essential topic in Data and Network Sciences.
+In concept, a graph represents a useful mathematical model consisting of entities (nodes) and relationships between these entities (edges connecting nodes).
+This tutorial uses social networks as one application of graph analysis, and introduces concepts such as connectivity, centrality, and visualization of networks.

 **Estimated time to finish: 30-45 minutes.**